magnesj/ResInsight/docs/ResultInspection.md

 The PVT plot window shows two plots, based on PVTNUM in the selected cell.
 One plots *Phase Formation Volume Factor* and the other plots *Phase Viscosity*, both against pressure.
 The *Phase* can be either oil or gas, and can be selected in the top left corner of the window.

-Pressure for the selected cell is marked on the plot as a vertical line, and a large circle marks the scalar value of the cell (formation volume factor/viscosity).
+Pressure for the selected cell, at the current timestep, is marked on the plot as a vertical line, and a large circle marks the scalar value of the cell (formation volume factor/viscosity).
 RV for the selected cell is also shown.

 ## Relative Permeability Plot